opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 * VIP fields not implemented in this OCDEP:

-    - ``<ElectionType>``, which is an optional string that conflates the level of government to which a candidate might be elected (e.g., "federal", "state", "county", etc.) with the point when the election occurs in the overall cycle (e.g., "general", "primary", "runoff" and "special").
+    - ``<ElectionType>``, which is optional for describing either the level of government to which a candidate might be elected (e.g., "federal", "state", "county", etc.) or the point when the election occurs in the overall cycle (e.g., "general", "primary", "runoff" and "special").
     - ``<HoursOpenId>``, which is an optional reference to a VIP `<HoursOpen> <http://vip-specification.readthedocs.io/en/release/built_rst/xml/elements/hours_open.html>`_ element that represents when polling locations for the election are generally open.
-    - ``<RegistrationInfo>``, which is an optional string.
+    - ``<RegistrationInfo>``, which optional text.
     - ``<RegistrationDeadline>``, which is an optional date.
     - ``<HasElectionDayRegistration>``, which is an optional boolean.
-    - ``<AbsenteeBallotInfo>``, which is an optional string.
+    - ``<AbsenteeBallotInfo>``, which is optional text.
     - ``<AbsenteeRequestDeadline>``, which is an optional date.
     - ``<ResultsUri>``, which is optional.